Lac des Martres (Lac-Pikauba): Geography

-From the mouth of Lac aux Martres, the current descends the ruisseau des Érables for 4 km to the northeast, then the northwest, to "Anse aux Cailles" on the south shore of the Saguenay River; then the current descends to the east the Saguenay River on 93.1 km to Tadoussac where the latter river flows into the Saint Lawrence river.
+From the mouth of Lac aux Martres, the current descends the ruisseau des Érables for 4 km to the northeast, then the northwest, to "Anse aux Cailles" on the south shore of the Saguenay River; then the current descends to the east the Saguenay River on 93.1 km to Tadoussac where the latter river flows into the St. Lawrence River.

 Toponymy

-The toponym “Lac des Martres” is indicated in the “Dictionary of rivers and lakes of the province of Quebec”, by Eugène Rouillard, Department of Lands and Forests, 1914, page 270.
+The toponym “Lac des Martres” is indicated in the Dictionary of rivers and lakes of the province of Quebec, by Eugène Rouillard, Department of Lands and Forests, 1914, page 270.
 This work indicates that the land surveyor, F Vincent, in 1886, described it as being located in mountainous terrain, surrounded by fir and spruce; it also notes the presence of trout in its waters.
 This name evokes the presence of the Canada marten, carnivorous mammal also called fisher, whose fur has long adorned the collars of coats.

 The toponym "Lac aux Martres" was formalized on December 5, 1968, by the Commission de toponymie du Québec.